 - Flights with Qantas.
 You can claim eligible flights with Qantas online in a few simple steps.
 Log in to your Qantas Frequent Flyer account, select the “Claim Missing Points” option, and enter the details of your flight including the flight number, travel date, departure and arrival points and a valid email address.
 Claims for Qantas flights take up to three working days to process and will be shown on your account Activity Statement.

-- Flights with Qantas partners.
+- Travel with Qantas partners.
 You can claim most flights with Qantas partners online using the “Claim Missing Points” form.
 Select the Airline code from the dropdown list, and enter the relevant information as outlined above.
 These claims can take up to 28 days to process.
 If your partner airline is not listed, you can submit a claim via the Frequent Flyer Service Centre by calling 13 11 31 and following the prompts.
 You will need to include original boarding passes, copies of tickets along with any other supporting documentation confirming your entitlement to the missing points.

 - Flights before you’ve joined the frequent flyer program.
 You can claim points for any eligible flights taken up to 30 days before the date you registered for the Qantas Frequent Flyer program by using the “Claim Missing Points” form online.